|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Keep aside a few almonds and pistachios - about 6 to 8 each - and cut into thin slivers.
+Cut into thin slivers a few almonds and pistachios - about 6 to 8 each.
 Keep aside to use as a garnish later.